lewislarsen/youtube-channel-notifier/README.md

 - **Notifications**: Receive alerts through email, Discord, or both when new videos are published
 - **Simple CLI Interface**: Manage everything through intuitive commands
 - **Privacy Focused**: No YouTube API keys required, no data sharing with third parties
+- **Docker Support**: Run in a container with automatic setup and persistence

 ## Requirements

 - PHP 8.2+
 - Composer
 - SQLite, Postgresql or MySQL

+For Docker installation:
+- Docker

 ## Installation